gvwilson/sensibleadventures/iffy/iffy.md

 They followed Doctor Johel and the G-80 to the harbor gate, where a short bus the same navy blue as the Marines' uniforms waited for them.
-The G-80 stood motionless as Doctor Johel got to her feet.
+The G-80 waited motionless as Doctor Johel got to her feet.
 "After you," she said,
 gesturing at the bus's open door.
 Wales inclined his head once again and climbed aboard